StStevens/TeamBabylon/docs/status.md

 Our bot currently begins in an arena with a single enemy.
 As its q-table is initially empty, it begins selecting actions at random, but remains facing the enemy at all times.
 From any given state, the same possible actions are available which include move forward or backward, stop, strafe left or right, and attack.
 While the aim of the bot is updated every 10ms for accuracy, a new action is chosen every 200ms, clearing the old action to ensure that decisions from previous world states do not interfere with the current one.

 *States of MDP:*
-In order to use q-learning, our program separates the world into several different states.
+In order to use Q-learning, our program separates the world into several different states.
 Our main two observations used in determining the current world state are our distance from the enemy and our current health.
 As distance is a continuous variable, and therefore results in an unreasonably large number of world states to make learning practical, we separate the distances into three discrete categories.
 In a similar manner, having many different possible levels of health is not productive when trying to learn, as it makes the agent unlikely to land in the same world state twice with a very large state space.
 Therefore, we discretize health into three categories as well.
 This reduces our state space significantly and therefore allows the agent to learn more quickly.
 Our categories are as follows:

       Distance:	{ d <= 3: ‘Melee’,   3 < d <= 10: ‘Near’,   d > 10: ‘Far’ }